immocreat/CodeInferflow/README.md

 For windows platform, the visual studio, CUDA and cmake should be installed properly.
 The build process is similar to the linux build process.

+We build the project with following versions:
+- Visual Studio: 2022
+- CUDA: 12.4
+- cmake 3.28.3

 ``` cmd
 cmake -B build -DUSE_CUDA=1 -DCMAKE_BUILD_TYPE=Release
 cmake --build build --target install --config release
 ```

+## Model Serving Configuration

+CodeInferflow offers high configurability, enabling users to customize settings such as the model, device, data type, and completion template within a single configuration file.
+To edit the configuration file, see [Model Serving Configuration](./docs/model_serving_config.md).

+Additionally, users have the flexibility to configure new or custom models by modifying the model specification file.
+For detailed instructions, refer to [Model Setup Guide](./docs/model_setup.md).

 ## REST API Usage